chrisant996/clink/docs/clink.md

 # Extending Clink With Lua

-Clink can be extended with [Lua](https://www.lua.org/docs.html) scripts to customise startup actions, create completion matches, customise the prompt, and more.
+Clink can be extended with [Lua](https://www.lua.org/docs.html) scripts to customize startup actions, create completion matches, customize the prompt, and more.
 The following sections describe these in more detail and show some examples.

 <table class="linkmenu">
 <tr class="lmtr"><td class="lmtd"><a href="#lua-scripts-location">Location of Lua Scripts</a></td><td class="lmtd">Locations from which scripts are loaded.</tr>
 <tr class="lmtr"><td class="lmtd"><a href="#matchgenerators">Match Generators</a></td><td class="lmtd">How to write match generators, or custom completion providers.</tr>
 <tr class="lmtr"><td class="lmtd"><a href="#argumentcompletion">Argument Completion</a></td><td class="lmtd">How to give commands contextual match generators for their arguments.</tr>
 <tr class="lmtr"><td class="lmtd"><a href="#classifywords">Coloring the Input Text</a></td><td class="lmtd">How to make a match generator or argument matcher override the input coloring.</tr>
-<tr class="lmtr"><td class="lmtd"><a href="#customisingtheprompt">Customising the Prompt</a></td><td class="lmtd">How to write custom prompt filters.</tr>
+<tr class="lmtr"><td class="lmtd"><a href="#customisingtheprompt">Customizing the Prompt</a></td><td class="lmtd">How to write custom prompt filters.</tr>
 </table>

 <a name="lua-scripts-location"></a>